Weed Maintenance in Beaumont

 - Noxious: These weeds must be controlled by preventing their spread and are too numerous to be eradicated.

 An additional, non-regulated category is called “nuisance weeds.”
 The most common nuisance weed is the Dandelion.
-Properties infested with this weed, along with tall grasses could still be cited as unsightly by the City of Beaumont if these vegetation is over 6 inches tall.
+Properties infested with this weed, along with tall grasses could still be cited as unsightly by the City of Beaumont if vegetation is over 6 inches tall.
+To learn more about how to identify weeds, click HERE.

 Noxious and Restricted Weed Control Notice